Opera legend teaches master class for OSU students

 “I felt honored to be selected to perform for one of the greatest opera singers of all time,” said Karalee Terry, music and voice performance senior.
 “It was great working with him.”

-Following their performances, Milnes critiqued the students on stage appearance, language pronunciation and singing techniques.
+Following their performances, Milnes critiqued the students' stage appearance, language pronunciation and singing techniques.

 Milnes worked for 33 years as a lead baritone at the Metropolitan Opera and has performed at the White House for every president since Gerald Ford.

 “Every time singing for politicians in Washington is hard and easy,” Milnes said.
-“It’s hard because presidents sit in the throne of world power, and it’s easy because they are people too, who have come to just enjoy the music.”
+“It’s hard because presidents sit on the throne of world power, and it’s easy because they are people, too, who have come just to enjoy the music.”

 Milnes received degrees in music from Drake University and Northwestern University before making his stage debut in 1963 as Gerard in Umberto Giordano’s opera, “Andre Chenier.”
-However, it was his performance as Miller in Verdi’s “Luisa Miller” in 1968 that brought him international fame.
+However, his performance as Miller in Verdi’s “Luisa Miller” in 1968 brought him international fame.

-Milnes, who has worked with opera stars such as Placido Domingo and Rosa Ponesell, began studying a variety of classical musical styles in early childhood.
-In addition to stage performing, he played piano, tuba and violin.
-He is currently the John Evans Distinguished Professor of music at Northwestern University.
+Milnes, who has worked with opera stars such as Placido Domingo and Rosa Ponesell, began studying various classical musical styles in early childhood.
+In addition to performing on stage, he played the piano, tuba and violin.
+He is currently the John Evans Distinguished Professor of Music at Northwestern University.

 “If opera singers don’t tell a story for an audience, they are not doing their job,” Milnes said.
 “We must communicate with them.”

-Novak said OSU students improved their performances working with Milnes for just one afternoon.
+Novak said OSU students improved their performance when they worked with Milnes for just one afternoon.

 “He helped the students to bring out the flavor of the music,” Novak said.